Edit, copy, and delete automation flows in Confluence Cloud

 The Edit labels button in the table header lets you modify the name or color of any label.

-Each of your rules will have an audit log that you can review to see when the rule was triggered, the final result of the execution, and any actions that may have been performed in the last 90 days.
+Each of your flows will have an audit log that you can review to see when the flow was triggered, the final result of the execution, and any actions that may have been performed in the last 90 days.

 Select the Audit log tab to view the last 90 days of activity in your space or Global Automation (depending on your admin level).

-For each rule execution, the audit log will display:
+For each flow execution, the audit log will display:

-Date: the date and time that the rule was triggered.
+Date: the date and time that the flow was triggered.

-Duration: the length of time the rule took to execute.
+Duration: the length of time the flow took to execute.

-Operations: the actions that the rule performed and any associated items.
+Operations: the actions that the flow performed and any associated items.

-You can view the audit log of an individual rule, at the project/space level, or for all rules in a product.
-Reviewing your audit logs is an effective way of debugging your rules.
+You can view the audit log of an individual flow, of all the flows in a space, or of all the flows in an app.
+Reviewing your audit logs is an effective way of debugging your flows.

 Note that audit log entries are stored for 90 days; entries older than this are removed from the log and can't be recovered.